ricardogj08/planetalibre/README.md

 # PlanetaLibre

-An Atom feed aggregator for Gemini written in `Lua`.
+An Atom or RSS feeds aggregator for Gemini written in `Lua`.

 ## Installation